nesktf/metnum/README.md

 # metnum
-Excercises with numeric methods in C++17 that I did for some college assignments
+Excercises with numerical methods in C++17 that I did for some college assignments

 All methods were taken from the book "Métodos numéricos para ingenieros - Quinta Edición" by Steven C. Chapra & Raymond P. Canale